 Direct composite veneers, also known as composite bonding, is a procedure wherein composite resin is applied to the front face of your teeth during your in-office session.
 The cosmetic dentist applies the composite resin material to your teeth to change their external appearance, and a special chairside lamp is used to harden the material.
 The composite material will hide all stains and discoloration from your teeth.
 Direct composite veneers are ideal for patients who want to conceal minor cosmetic issues, such as small chips, cracks, and discoloration.

 Indirect Composite Veneers

 Indirect composite veneers are prepared outside the mouth.
 During your first composite veneers session, the cosmetic dentist will etch the front surface of your teeth and remove some of the excess enamel, following which the dentist will take impressions.
 The dental impressions are sent to a dental laboratory that prepares the composite resin veneers.
 You receive the composite veneers in your second session.
-Indirect composite veneers are suitable for individuals who want to address deeper cosmetic issues, such as minor misalignment, gaps between the teeth, and issues with symmetry or shape.
+Indirect composite veneers are suitable for individuals who want to address deeper cosmetic issues, such as minor misalignment, teeth gaps, and symmetry or shape issues.

 Composite Veneers Pros And Cons